A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: SPiFOL methodology for mapping microstructures to stresses

 To identify each material phase, the microstructure image is pixelated to the desired resolution and used as an input layer for SPiFOL, as shown in Fig.\,\ref{fig:spifol_arch}.
 SPiFOL maps the input to the output field of interest, e.g., the strain fields $\bm{\varepsilon}$, in a physically informed manner (unsupervised learning).

-To enforce physical constraints, the balance of linear momentum in Fourier space based on the macroscopic strain see Eq.\,\ref{eq:8}, the corresponding Lippmann-Schwinger operator in Fourier space, see Eq.\,\ref{eq:LippmanSch.Oper}, is defined prior to the training process and remains constant for the given discretization.
+To enforce physical constraints, the balance of linear momentum in Fourier space based on the macroscopic strain, see Eq.\,\eqref{eq:8}, the corresponding Lippmann-Schwinger operator in Fourier space, see Eq.\,\eqref{eq:LippmanSch.Oper}, is defined prior to the training process and remains constant for the given discretization.
 These operators are independent of the microstructures' topologies.
+Similarly, see Eqs.\,\eqref{eq:F_update} and \ref{eq:LippmanSch.OperF} for the case of finite deformation.